Robert Heisner: Career

-Early in his career, Robert Heisner worked in security, with his most notable assignment being a bodyguard for Elvis Presley during his performance at the Niagara Falls Convention and Civic Center on July 13, 1975.
-Heisner also provided security for other celebrities and hotel chains.
+Early in his career, Heisner worked in security, including working as a bodyguard for Elvis Presley during his performance at the Niagara Falls Convention and Civic Center on July 13, 1975.
 In addition to his security work, he trained law enforcement officers from both the United States and Canada.

-Before entering full-time ministry, Heisner managed commercial martial arts schools and served as a professor at Niagara County Community College.
+Before entering full-time ministry, Heisner managed commercial martial arts schools and taught at Niagara County Community College.
 He was incorporated under the oversight of Park Jong Soo in Toronto, Ontario, Canada.
-Robert Heisner was an evangelist, pastor, and college professor who held black belts in multiple martial arts disciplines.
+Heisner held black belts in multiple martial arts disciplines.
 He frequently provided pulpit supply for other ministers.
-Heisner combined his Christian faith with his extensive martial arts training in his evangelistic efforts.
+Heisner combined his martial arts training in his evangelistic efforts.

-Heisner devoted himself to sharing the hope he discovered in his Christian faith with others, particularly through outreach efforts aimed at youth.
-He believed that martial arts could serve as an effective means of connecting with young people.
-This commitment was often reflected in his provision of free or low-cost programs, as well as opportunities for work scholarships (in place of payments).
-Heisner's programs offered training in martial arts, weightlifting, aerobics, and specific exercises designed to strengthen the body, all while integrating spiritual disciplines into the curriculum.
-Robert was a long-time professor at Niagara County Community College, where he taught karate and self-defense classes.

-Heisner's career in ministry and martial arts was closely linked throughout his life.
-He established or participated in various ministries and organizations, including New Life Christian Ministries, the Warriors of the Sword, and the Bushido Kai style of karate, which is taught at the Project Future WNY center.
+Heisner worked with youth to provide training in martial arts, weightlifting, aerobics, as part of his ministry.